-Excel automatically converts URLs (website addresses) entered in spreadsheets to hyperlinks.
-Then you can open the websites in a browser by clicking their links in the cells.
-However, it isn’t always ideal to have links in spreadsheets as selecting their cells can open your browser and the websites even when you don’t need to open the pages.
+Excel automatically converts URLs entered into spreadsheets to hyperlinks.
+You can open the websites in a browser by clicking their links in the cells.
+However, it isn’t always ideal to have links in spreadsheets as selecting their cells can open the websites, even when you don’t need them.

-If you need to enter a list of plain text URLs in a sheet, this is how you can remove all hyperlinks from Excel spreadsheets.
+If you want to have a list of plain text URLs, this is how you can remove all hyperlinks from Excel spreadsheets.

 Using the Context Menu to Remove the Hyperlink Option

 If you’re using a more recent version of Excel, you can remove all the hyperlinks from a sheet with a context menu option.

 - Open a blank Excel spreadsheet and enter www.google.com in cell B2.